Claudette Werleigh: Political positions

 Claudette Werleigh appointed a cabinet with 17 ministers, including 4 women, and declared that her aim was political, social, cultural and economic justice.
 She received financial support for energy, agriculture and road construction and improved relations with Cuba and Taiwan.
 She also tried to reduce Haiti's economic dependence and halted the privatization process.
 But then IMF held back loans, sparking a political crisis.
 Rene Preval was elected president with 88 per cent of the vote.
 It was the first peaceful change of president since Haiti became independent.
 Preval was an ally of Aristide and would have liked Claudette Werleigh to continue as prime minister.
 But the majority in parliament, which needed to approve the prime minister, had changed, so Werleigh withdrew and left the country.

 Peaceworker

-In 1999 she became the conflict transformation programme’s director of the Life and Peace Institute in Uppsala, Sweden.
+In 1999 she became the conflict transformation programme's director of the Life and Peace Institute in Uppsala, Sweden.
 Claudette's work took her to conflict areas all over Latin America and several other countries in Asia, Africa, and to most countries in Western Europe.
+Some countries she worked in included the Democratic Republic of Congo.
 In 2007 she was elected Secretary General of Pax Christi International, a non governmental Catholic peace movement working on a global scale on a wide variety of issues in the fields of human rights, security and disbarment, economic justice and ecology.
+She also worked for the empowerment of women in post-conflict countries.
 Prior to this she was vice president and a member of the executive committee of Pax International, from 1992 to 2001.
 In 2010 she became a Peace Envoy in Pax Christi International.